yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 > ### {% icon hands_on %} Hands-on: Exporting cleaned file into Galaxy.
 >
-> 1. On the upper right corner click on `Export` and select `Tab separated value`.
+> 1. On the upper right corner click on `Export` and select `Galaxy exporter`.
->    - A notification message as "GBIF tutorial has been exported to Galaxy, please refresh your Galaxy history" is displayed
+>    - A notification message as "Dataset has been exported to Galaxy, please close this tab" is displayed
+>    - You normally have your resulting data file on your Galaxy history
 >
 >
 >    > ### {% icon comment %} Comment